kodecocodes/i9t/contacts/contacts.markdown

 Here's what you're doing in the code above:

 1. Use the index path of the selected cell to get the selected friend and convert it to an instance of `CNContact`.
 2. Instantiate `CNContactViewController`; this is from the ContactsUI framework and displays a contact onscreen.
 You instantiate the view controller using its `forUnknownContact` initializer because the contact isn't part of the user's contact store.
+Also, you customize the behaviors of the navigation bar and tab bar to make the app look just right.
 3. You set `allowsEditing` and `allowsActions` to `false` so the user can only view the contact's information.
 4. Finally, push this view controller onto the navigation stack.